asr2210/DI-tector-accessory-scripts/README.md

 python DI-tector_06.py -p 1  -x 8 -o [OUTPUT DIR TAG] -t [OUTPUT FILE TAG] -g [FILE PATH FOR HOST GENOME REFERENCE] [FILE PATH FOR VIRAL GENOME REFERENCE] [FASTQ FILE (INPUT)]
 ```
 To run multiple fastqs at once, I collected the individual commands for each fastq into a larger bash script and ran them together.

+The session will inevitably crash while running DI-tector; the runtime for any given input file is usually ~30mins.
+To avoid this, run all commands in a Screen window [(details here)](https://linuxize.com/post/how-to-use-linux-screen/).

+Once finished, DI-tector will produce an output directory (the name of which is controlled in the parameters) which contains several text files.
+From the original paper, “*_summary.txt” recapitulates initial command line parameters and the total number of reads mapping a junction of each type of DI genomes. “*_counts.txt” lists all DI genomes with their respective counts and percentage, type, length, BP, and RI sites.
+Information concerning the length of the insert/deletion or loops is also mentioned. “*_output_sorted.txt” lists all reads overlapping a junction.
+For each read, DI genome length, BP, RI, delta position between BP and RI, segmentation of the read, MAPQ, RNAME, CIGAR, MD, POS (for both segments), QNAME values are mentioned.
+The sequence of the read is printed in upper-case letter before the junction and lower-case letter after.
+The sequence of each DI genome can be generated and exported as a multifasta file “*_fasta.fa”.
+Intermediate fastq and sam format files are also generated for potential further manual analyses. “*_Error.txt” and “*_Ali.txt” contain, respectively, error messages and a list of putatively correctly aligned segments that passed previous filters, mostly due to too many mismatches during alignment against the viral genome."